events555/sdim/src/sdim/tableau/composite.md

 This solver suffers from a common issue with simple to implement solvers—intermediate values may grow exponentially.
 This leads to integer overflow issues when working with fixed-point representations like NumPy.
 Therefore the solver relies strongly on [SymPy](https://www.sympy.org/en/index.html) for infinite-precision arithmetic, which is *very, very* slow.

 In it's present form, there is a hand written elimination algorithm that fails under certain edge cases.
+It emulates Gaussian elimination and solves Bezout's identity when a coprime element does not exist to pivot to.
 One can exactly solve for which eigenvalue of the measurement operator is represented by the tableau using [Diophantine](https://pypi.org/project/Diophantine/) by providing the `program.simulate(exact=true)` for *composite* dimensions.

 ### References